QiufangMa/template-mechanism/draft-tt-netmod-yang-config-templates.md

    Templates can be used with any YANG data model, including those defined with augmentations and/or deviations.

-   The template solution is purely configuration, and hence does not require modification to protocols or encodings.

 ## Editorial Note (To be removed by RFC Editor)